 (a) Schedule 3.5(a)(i) sets forth a list of all Intellectual Property registrations and applications owned by Seller Parties included in the Purchased Assets, other than the Patents and Patent applications, registered Copyrights and all registered Trademarks (and Trademarks for which applications for registration have been filed) that are included in the Purchased Assets (which are set forth on Schedule 3.5(a)(ii)).
-Schedule 3.5(a)(ii) lists all of the Patents and Patent applications, registered Trademarks for which applications for registration have been filed) that are included in the Purchased Assets (which are set forth on Schedule 3.5(a)(iii)).
-Schedule 3.5(a)(iii) lists all of the Patents and Patent applications, registered Copyrights and all registered Trademarks (and Trademarks for which applications for registration have been filed) that are included in the Purchased Assets and owned by Seller Parties as of the date of this Agreement.
+Schedule 3.5(a)(ii) lists all of the Patents and Patent applications, registered Trademarks for which applications for registration have been filed) that are included in the Purchased Assets (and Trademarks for which applications for registration have been filed) that are included in the Purchased Assets and owned by Seller Parties as of the date of this Agreement.
 Schedule 3.5(a)(iii) lists all invention disclosures included in Seller Intellectual Property and owned by Seller Parties or invented by any of Seller Parties' respective officers, managers, directors, employees, contractors or consultants and which have not been disclosed in a Patent applications listed on Schedule 3.5(a)(ii).
 All Schedules referred to in this Section 3.5(a) are subject to updating pursuant to Section 2.5(c), provided that in no event shall any such update alter, modify or effect the rights and remedies of Buyer under Article VII of this Agreement.